linode/docs/docs/linode-writers-formatting-guide.md

 ### Introduction

 Introductions should be concise; explain what the goal of the guide is and why.
-If you're introducing new software to the system, a brief description is advised.
+If you're introducing new software to the system, include a brief description and link to its official website whenever possible.

 ### Before You Begin

 The *Before You Begin* section is a basic area of prerequisites a reader should have completed before proceeding further in your guide.
-Use the template below and edit or add as needed.
+Use the template below and edit as needed.

 {: .file-excerpt}
 Author Submission